utaresearch/gPET/README.md

 Generally, the output file is a binary file, which is a list of paired photon events.
 For each event (each row), it has the following parameter values in order:
 - 6 quantities in integer: particle id, panel id, moddule id, crystal id, site id, event id;
-- 4 in float32: deposited energy, local position in x y z;
+- 4 in float32: deposited energy, **local** position in x y z;
 - 1 in double precision: global time t.

 ### 3 Output for PSF files outside phantom

-The results should have three files about positions and momentums, ids and time, which is defined in gPET.cu.
-Notice here, the positions is in global coordinates.
+The results should have three files about positions and momentums, ids and time, which is defined in gPET.cu. **Notice here, the positions is in global coordinates**.

 Please check the uploaded Matlab scripts "readOutput.m" for details of output file postprocessing.